DavisMakerspace/ircnotify/README.md

 `ircnotify` is a basic daemon for communicating between an IRC bot and the outside world via a socket.

-## Install
+## Install and Run

-To install for deployment, you can do:
+To install and run for deployment, you can do:

-    RUBY=/path/to/ruby
+    bundle install --deployment
-    $RUBY/bin/bundle install --deployment
+    bundle exec bin/ircnotify

 ## Examples